Naam Iruvar (1947 film): Production

 Based on a play Thyaga Ullam written by Pa.
 Neelakantan, which itself was based on the story of the 1936 film Iru Sahodarargal, Naam Iruvar was directed and produced by A.V.
 Meiyappan.
 The film released in January, a few months before India's independence after six months of shooting and was a "thundering success".
 The story begins with a Subramania Bharati anniversary and ends with Gandhi's 77th birthday celebrations.
 A notable feature of the movie were its songs which were written by Indian nationalist Subramaniya Bharati and sung by D. K. Pattammal.

 The film is remembered for the dance performances of Baby Kamala.
 It is also remembered as the first film produced under the banner of AVM Productions.
 Following the success of the film, AVM moved his studio from Karaikudi to Kodambakkam in Chennai.
 Nam Iruvar was also the last film directed by A. V. Meiyappan and extensively portrayed the hopes and aspirations of a nation on the brink of independence.

 S. V. Sahasranamam who acted and directed the play was initially considered for the leading role. but couldn't take up the film due to other commitments hence he was replaced by T. R. Mahalingam.
 The film also marked the debut of V. K. Ramasamy who appeared in the role of an evil old man at the age of 21.
+The film, primarily in black-and-white, was released with a few sequences in colour.

 Songs

 Music was composed by R. Sudarasanam and lyrics were written by Mahakavi Bharathiar, K. P. Kamatchi, V. S. Veeranatha Konar and M. Raghavan.
 The song "Aaduvome" was written by Subramaniya Bharathi while other two songs were written by K. P. Kamatchisundaram.
-Randor Guy of The Hindu wrote that the film was remembered for "The scintillating song and dance numbers, ‘Aaaduvomey…..’ and ‘Vetri Ettum’, performed by ‘Baby’ Kamala".
+Historian Randor Guy wrote that the film was remembered for "The scintillating song and dance numbers, ‘Aaaduvomey…..’ and ‘Vetri Ettum’, performed by ‘Baby’ Kamala".